 It is important to understand that the PXI platform can offer this space savings not by lowering performance but by modularizing the system.
 Every traditional boxed instrument requires a separate processing circuitry system, display, and physical interface.
 For PXI-based instrumentation systems, these functions are designated to specific components shared among multiple instruments.
 A PXI embedded controller acts like a central processing and control hub for all the different instruments in the PXI chassis.
 It also provides a human interface through its connectivity to external peripherals such as a video monitor, keyboard, and mouse.

-Figure 15: NI offers over 600 different PXI modules.
+Figure 15: NI offers more than 600 different PXI modules.

 Software running on the embedded controller interacts with the different PXI instruments to define the actual functionality of the test system.
 With these standard functions designated to an embedded controller that offers state-of-the-art performance, PXI instruments need to contain only the actual instrumentation circuitry, which provides effective performance in a small footprint.